 The Administrative Review consists of a review of the procedures, database and communications between the Office of the Actuary (OA) and each of the five major Retirement Systems (Systems) of New York City with regard to the valuation data and benefit certification.
-GRS met with the OA to begin the review.
+GRS met with the OA to begin the first engagement review.
 During that meeting the OA described the lines of communication between the OA and each of the Systems.
-During the second engagement, GRS will perform a walk through the OA offices, similar to the walk through GRS had with the Systems.
 The processes currently used have some built in redundancies which provide useful crosschecks.

-The OA triggers the data process with a request around May or June to each of the Systems detailing precisely each data item required by the OA.
-Then, in June or July, the OA follows up with each System to discuss the data request and iron out any related problems.
+The OA triggers the data process with a written request in early June to each of the Systems (and each of the other payroll providers) detailing precisely each data item required by the OA.
+In June the OA follows up with each System to discuss the data request and iron out any related problems in the "kick-off" meeting.
+In the past there were also follow-up meetings.
+The follow-up meetings have not been needed recently.